doseofted/prim-rpc/README.md

 ## Issues

 If you discover an issue with Prim+RPC unrelated to security, search open issues and discussions in this repository to determine if someone else has faced the same issue.
-Otherwise, feel free to report an issue with a minimal reproduction (consider [using an example](https://github.com/doseofted/prim-rpc-examples) as a starting point).
+Otherwise, feel free to report an issue _with_ a minimal reproduction (consider [using an example](https://github.com/doseofted/prim-rpc-examples) as a starting point).

 ## Contributions

-To be written.
+Prim+RPC depends on handlers/plugins to work with a wide variety of frameworks.
+These frameworks can sometimes be difficult to integrate with when one is not familiar with the framework.
+Contributions for handlers/plugins or to rest of the project are welcome!

+It is possible that a feature is already being or has been developed or that a feature may have been rejected.
+If you'd like to contribute to the project, open a pull request and describe what change that you would like to make.

+Contributions made to the project will be made available under the [license of that project](#license).

 ## License